vibha92005/AUTO-COCOON-Vision-integrated-system-for-cocoon-processing-and-quality-characterisation/README.md

 ---

-# 👩‍💻 My Contributions
+# 👩‍💻 Contributors

-- Designed and implemented the computer vision pipeline.
-- Developed the CAE-based image augmentation workflow.
-- Trained and evaluated the YOLOv8 object detection model.
-- Integrated the real-time inference pipeline.
-- Performed dataset preprocessing and annotation.
-- Assisted in system integration for automated cocoon quality assessment.

-> *Modify this section to accurately reflect your individual contributions if this was a team project.*
+- **Vibha I S**
+- **Ashitha M**

+Department of Electronics and Communication Engineering

 ---

-# 👥 Authors

-**Vibha I S**
-B.E.
-Electronics and Communication Engineering

-**Ashitha M**
-B.E.
-Electronics and Communication Engineering

----

 # 📄 License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.